How To Talk About Sex Without Shame or Fear

 Let’s Talk About It

 Were you raised in a home or church where talking about sex was taboo?
-The irony is, these “protective” rules and expectations of perfect sexual purity can be overwhelming.
-Without someone to talk to, you may feel that such pressures are what pushed you toward a warped view of sex or unhealthy sexual behaviors.
+Sometimes these protective rules and expectations of perfect sexual purity can keep you from talking with others about your struggles.
+However, without someone to talk to, you may feel alone and full of shame.
+And that’s a bad cycle to be stuck in.

 The truth is, asking questions (even when they feel uncomfortable) is healthy and normal.
 And it’s often the first step toward the answers you’ve been longing for.